wbullock97/MasterControl-Whitney-Bullock/README.md

 > MasterControl lacks a clear understanding of which customer segments are most likely to convert for Mx.

-Without this insight, sales and marketing efforts are inefficient—targeting low-probability leads and limiting revenue growth.
+Without this insight, sales and marketing efforts are inefficient and target low probability leads which is limiting MasterControls revenue growth.

 ---